GeorgieEggleton/paragon/README.md

 #### Logo
 The Paragon Diamond logo is the boats logo and used around the boat and on ships papers, so it is also used on the website and features on every page as a link back to the home page.

+### Favicon
+The yachts diamond logo also features as the favicon to help users identify the website when they have multiple tabs open.

 #### Navigation Menu
 This features at the top of all pages (except the 404 page) and has links to each page, home, boat, adventures, & contact.
 It also loads on the “thank you” page after the contact form has been filled in to allow users to carry on navigation the site.
 On a desktop it is displayed horizontally along the top and as the screen size becomes smaller the items will stack vertically.